NUAA-AL/ALiPy/README.md

 cvxpy
 ```

-## Tools in acepy
+## Tools in alipy

-The tool classes provided by acepy cover as many components in active learning as possible.
+The tool classes provided by alipy cover as many components in active learning as possible.
 It aims to support experiment implementation with miscellaneous tool functions.
 These tools are designed in a low coupling way in order to let users to program the experiment project at their own customs.

-* Using `acepy.data_manipulate` to preprocess and split your data sets for experiments.
+* Using `alipy.data_manipulate` to preprocess and split your data sets for experiments.

-* Using `acepy.query_strategy` to invoke traditional and state-of-the-art methods.
+* Using `alipy.query_strategy` to invoke traditional and state-of-the-art methods.

-* Using `acepy.index.IndexCollection` to manage your labeled indexes and unlabeled indexes.
+* Using `alipy.index.IndexCollection` to manage your labeled indexes and unlabeled indexes.

-* Using `acepy.metric` to calculate your model performances.
+* Using `alipy.metric` to calculate your model performances.

-* Using `acepy.experiment.state` and `acepy.experiment.state_io` to save the intermediate results after each query and recover the program from the breakpoints.
+* Using `alipy.experiment.state` and `alipy.experiment.state_io` to save the intermediate results after each query and recover the program from the breakpoints.

-* Using `acepy.experiment.stopping_criteria` to get some example stopping criteria.
+* Using `alipy.experiment.stopping_criteria` to get some example stopping criteria.

-* Using `acepy.experiment.experiment_analyser` to gathering, process and visualize your experiment results.
+* Using `alipy.experiment.experiment_analyser` to gathering, process and visualize your experiment results.

-* Using `acepy.oracle` to implement clean, noisy, cost-sensitive oracles.
+* Using `alipy.oracle` to implement clean, noisy, cost-sensitive oracles.

-* Using `acepy.utils.multi_thread` to parallel your k-fold experiment.
+* Using `alipy.utils.multi_thread` to parallel your k-fold experiment.

 ### Why independent tools?

 In active learning experiment, the settings in active learning are plentiful.
 It is very hard to write a unified class to consider every special setting.
 Besides, the implementation way can also be plentiful.
 Different users have different customs in programming.

-In order to adapt various users, acepy provides multifarious independent tool classes corresponding to each module in the unified framework of active learning.
+In order to adapt various users, alipy provides multifarious independent tool classes corresponding to each module in the unified framework of active learning.
 In this way, the code between different parts can be implemented without limitation.
 Also, each independent module can be replaced by users' own implementation (without inheriting).
-Because the modules in acepy will not influence each other and thus can be substituted freely.
+Because the modules in alipy will not influence each other and thus can be substituted freely.

 ### The implemented query strategies

-Acepy provide several commonly used strategies for now, and new algorithms will continue to be added in subsequent updates.
+ALiPy provide several commonly used strategies for now, and new algorithms will continue to be added in subsequent updates.

 + Informative:
 	1. Uncertainty (support ['least_confident', 'margin', 'entropy', 'distance_to_boundary'])